The environmental impact, carbon emissions and sustainability of computing in the ATLAS experiment: Experiment computing policies

 \subsection{Open data}

 Finally, it is important to consider the implications of some aspects of the experiment's computing policy on the sustainability of the field as a whole.
 ATLAS has recently begun to release Open Data for research, along with a significant volume of Monte Carlo simulation corresponding to those data.
 In addition, the experiment is planning to release billions of events, corresponding to hundreds of millions of CPU core-hours, of event generator output to the research community and general public.
 Oftentimes, substantial effort is wasted and computing resources are consumed within the phenomenology community duplicating the event generation that ATLAS has already run.
-By releasing these data, ATLAS can help reduce the environmental impact of the high-energy physics community at large.
+Small groups tend to work in isolation, sometimes producing similar samples or simply trying to reproduce the samples that the experiment has already created.
+By releasing these data, ATLAS can help reduce the environmental impact of the high-energy physics community at large~\cite{OpenEvgen}.